 Sample Thank You Letters for Your Business

 Thank you letters can be tricky: finding the right words that are heartfelt but professional.
 If you’ve found yourself with writer’s block, try these examples of thank you letters to a customer, vendor, and others to make a positive impact.

-Sample Thank You Letter to a Prospect After the First Meeting
+Sample Thank You Note to a Prospect After the First Meeting

 You have a potential new client or customer and you've made introductions via email or professional chat.
 Then you have that critical first meeting or phone call to discuss the project and the possibility of working together.

 Especially if the client left that meeting saying they’d make their decision and let you know, now is the perfect time for a thank you card.
 It improves your relationship with the prospect and shows them your professional courtesy, making it even more likely that you'll land the contract.